SoftDev4Research/4OSS-lesson/_episodes/04-contributions.md

 with your community by presenting your tools at conferences or workshops, promoting it online and being active on the appropriate communication channels.

+Learn more about making your project more welcome from [Ten simple rules for helping newcomers become contributors to open projects](https://doi.org/10.1371/journal.pcbi.1007296).

 ## Governance

 Governance in an open source software project is a management framework for